Dallas Artist Explored Concepts of Strangers and Alienation

 “Although I never had the opportunity to meet Maryanne Meltzer, I was immediately struck by the quality of her work,” says local art critic Lin Wang who is helping organize a show at the Fort Worth Community Arts Center.
 “It’s bold and sometimes unconventional, but always well-executed.”

 While her work can be divided into several periods, it is when she was focused on alienation and separation that she excelled.
-Looking at the work George Tooker, as office workers look up from cubicles, Meltzer’s concern for a lack of connectivity in modern society can be felt.
+Looking at the work of George Tooker, as office workers look up from cubicles, Meltzer’s concern for a lack of connectivity in modern society can be felt.

 Maryanne Meltzer

 “She wrote her thesis on alienation, a frequent theme in Tooker’s work,” Wang says.
-“In the age when human interactions are squeezed through computer or phone screens, it just feel so pertinent to look at her works and mirror our own situation””
+“In the age when human interactions are squeezed through computer or phone screens, it just feels so pertinent to look at her works and mirror our own situation””

 Other artistic influences on Maryanne’s work come from Willem de Kooning and Francis Bacon.
-While her printwork is often contemplative, delicate and precise, her paintings demand attention.
+While her print work is often contemplative, delicate and precise, her paintings demand attention.
 The rapid and erratic brushstrokes recall the work of de Kooning in particular.

 Maryanne Meltzer studied art at the Art Institute of Chicago at a young age, then at SMU and TWU, but didn’t complete her graduate work at the University of Texas, Dallas until the age of 69.

 “She was always painting,” recalls daughter Carolyn Carter now living in California.
-“She didn’t stop painting until she couldn’t hold a paint brush anymore.”
+“She didn’t stop painting until she couldn’t hold a paintbrush anymore.”

-Leave a Reply
+Leave a comment